Pnyaa/Histopathological-Image-Classification/README.md

 * **Small size of the dataset** <br>
 The state of the art for histopathological image classification is currently composed of methods based on Deep Learning, which require a consequent number of images to train from scratch.
 The small number of training images made this kind of approach unreasonable, so I instead opted for more traditionnal image classification techniques based on feature extraction and classical machine learning (e.g. SVM, Random Forest, Boosting, Logistic Regression).
 The small number of images could alos be leveraged by using more computationally intensive but rigorous cross-validation methods, such as **Leave-One-Out**.
 * **Class imbalance** <br>
-As can be seen on the following graph, the repartition of images in each class is heavily imbalanced.
+As can be seen on the following graph, the repartition of images in each class is heavily unbalanced.
 <p align="center"><img src="./images/Class_imbalance.png" /></p>

 This can bias the model towards more represented classes, and make the learning of general features harder for the least represented classes (LC and TA in this case).